Chicken Hawk Bird Facts for Kids 2023 | Appearance, Habitat & More

 The sharp-shinned bird also belongs to the genus ‘Accipiter’.
 Their species name is ‘A.striatus’.
 The binomial name given to them is ‘Accipiter striatus’.

-The red-tailed hawk is a typical member of the genus ‘Buteo’.
+The chicken hawk is a typical member of the genus ‘Buteo’.
 Their species name is ‘B. jamaicensis’.
 Their binomial name is ‘Buteo jamaicensis’.

 What does a Chicken Hawk look like?